Mirror, Mirror on the wall, what are the worst Vanity Metrics of them all?

 Close/Conclusion (C4) –

-Encourage everyone to ID 1 key take-away that they think they can use immediately with a team that would help turn a Vanity Metric into a Valuable Metric and share that with one of their table mates as we close out the session.
+Encourage everyone to ID 1 key take-away that they think they can use immediately with a team or manager that would help turn a Vanity Metric into a Valuable Metric and share that with one of their table mates.

 Prerequisites for Attendees